Composing with gesture – dance improvisation intensive

 Wondering how to determine what to pay?
 Here is a useful infographic.

-We am also accepting payments directly through PayPal at [email protected] or Venmo @zstoy… If you are sending payment through there, please indicate somewhere “composing with gesture” and the date.
+We are also accepting payments directly through PayPal at email@example.com or Venmo @zstoy… If you are sending payment through there, please indicate somewhere “composing with gesture” and the date.

 ***no one is turned back for lack of funds *** – if the above price is prohibitive to you, please email Zornitsa directly and we will figure something out – firstname.lastname@example.org